TELLProtocol/TXExplain/README.md

 ## TXExplain — Safety & Intelligence Layer for Arbitrum DeFi

-TXExplain is a read-only transaction intelligence engine built specifically for Arbitrum.
+**TXExplain** is a **read-only transaction intelligence engine** built specifically for **Arbitrum**.

-TXExplain is a **read-only Arbitrum tool** that converts raw blockchain transactions into **clear, human-readable explanations**, helping users understand what actually happened on-chain and identify potential risks.
+It converts raw on-chain transaction data into **clear, human-readable explanations** and highlights potential risks before users make costly mistakes.

+Arbitrum is one of the most active DeFi ecosystems. **Complex router-based swaps, approvals, batching, and L2 mechanics** make transactions difficult to interpret for users. **TXExplain** is purpose-built for Arbitrum to improve safety and usability within its ecosystem.

+---

 Paste any Arbitrum transaction hash and instantly see:
 - What type of transaction it was